 - Being constantly on the go or in motion

 Showing these signs and symptoms doesn’t necessarily mean you or your child has ADHD.
 Dr. Messina provides you with an accurate diagnosis after a thorough evaluation.

 If you or your child has ADHD, Dr. Messina develops a personalized treatment plan tailored to your specific needs.
 Depending on the situation, ADHD treatment may include:

-If you have a school-aged child with ADHD, Dr. Messina may also encourage you to seek out special education services to help your child succeed.
+If you have a school-aged child with ADHD, Dr. Messina and Dr. Kahlon may also encourage you to seek out special education services to help your child succeed.

-To find out if you or your child has ADHD, call the office of Dr. Michael Messina or book an appointment online today.
+To find out if you or your child has ADHD, call the office of Dr. Messina & Associates or book an appointment online today.